-We purchase natural gas from third-parties, which subsequently generates operating revenues from sales to Enbridge and its affiliates.
-These transactions are entered into at the market price on the date of sale and are presented in "Commodity sales - affiliate" on our consolidated statements of income.
+We sell NGLs and crude oil at market prices on the date of sale to Enbridge and its affiliates.
+The sales to Enbridge and its affiliates are presented in "Commodity sales - affiliate" on our consolidated statements of income.
 We also record operating revenues in our Liquids segment for storage, transportation and terminaling services we provide to affiliates, which are presented in "Transportation and other services - affiliate" on our consolidated statements of income.

-We also purchase natural gas from Enbridge and its affiliates for sale to third-parties at market prices on the date of purchase.
-Purchases of natural gas, NGLs, and crude oil from Enbridge and its affiliates are presented in "Commodity costs - affiliate" on our consolidated statements of income.
+We also purchase NGLs and crude oil from Enbridge and its affiliates for sale to third parties at market prices on the date of purchase.
+Purchases of NGLs and crude oil from Enbridge and its affiliates are presented in "Commodity costs - affiliate" on our consolidated statements of income.